Golden retriever wearing a military style service dog vest.

 Group Classes

-Service dog clients participate in my regular class series, which builds strong foundations for public access and task training.
+Service dog clients participate in regular and specialized classes, building strong foundations for public access and task training.
 These classes are based on the AKC Canine Good Citizen framework but go beyond the test itself.

 Classes emphasize: